cnukola/game-of-life/Readme.txt

-#Thsi is the readme file to get the info about the project
+#Thsi is the readme file to get the info about the projec
+#Adding lin3 3t